-Prevention is an important weapon in the fight against malaria.
+Prevention is an important weapon in the fight against malaria and KALA HIT spray can help you achieve it.
 The two primary elements involved in this are: preventing mosquito bites and preventive medication.

-Recently, the World Health Organization (WHO) created an ‘ABCD’ to spread awareness about both malaria and malaria treatment among people, especially travelers.
+Recently, the World Health Organization (WHO) created an ‘ABCD’ to spread awareness about both malaria and malaria treatment among people, especially travellers.
 Here’s how it works:

 A. Awareness of risk